neoinsanity/ontic/doc/index.rst

     '{"property1": 1, "property2": 2}'

 As **Ook** objects are designed to be utilized as pure data objects, they implement the python *dict* interface.
-So anywhere you can use pass a dict object, you can pass an **Ook** object. **Ook** objects can even be initialized with a dictionary, as exampled below::
+So anywhere you can use or pass a dict object, you can pass an **Ook** object. **Ook** objects can even be initialized with a dictionary, as exampled below::